-It's a pleasure to thank Moti Yung for his encouragement in this work.
-We are grateful referee R and the other anonymous referees for their accurate and insightful comments, and to the MPI and the CWI for their hospitality during mutual visits.

-Due to unforseen circumstances we were not able to publish our initial results [HPT95] in a thorough and more polished form any earlier.
+It is a pleasure to thank Moti Yung for his encouragement in this work.
+We are grateful to referee R and the other anonymous referees for their accurate and insightful comments, and to the MPI and the CWI for their hospitality during mutual visits.
+Due to unforeseen circumstances we were not able to publish our initial results [12] in a thorough and more polished form any earlier.
 We apologise for this delay and the inconveniences it may have caused.